t0m1ab/CS3A_TDL_project/README.md

 The code is organized as follows:

-* `orthogonality_deep_representations.py` implements the experimentations presented in section 3 of the paper.
+* **orthogonality_deep_representations.py** implements the experimentations presented in section 3 of the paper.

-* `orthogonality_optimization.py` implements the experimentations presented in section 5 of the paper.
+* **orthogonality_optimization.py** implements the experimentations presented in section 5 of the paper.

-* `figures` contains the plots obtained after running the previous code and are presented below.
+* **figures** contains the plots obtained after running the previous code and are presented below.

+### Setup

+Run `pip install -r requirements.txt`

+When running **orthogonality_optimization.py** for the first time, the CIFAR10 dataset will be automatically downloaded and a `data/` directory will be created.

+Running **orthogonality_optimization.py** may take a long time if you don't have access to a GPU.

 ### Results